 Every dollar generated by the Works Crew and Nursery feed back into supporting the network as a non-profit organisation.

-We are proud to share that Bass Coast Tree Care, South Gippsland Tree Care and Arborzone Total Tree Care are partners have joined the initiative, and they are highly motivated to get other companies on board.
+We are proud to share that Bass Coast Tree Care and Arborzone Total Tree Care are current partners of the initiative, and they are highly motivated to get other companies on board.

 Scroll down for project updates.